Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Conclusions

-This paper presents a training strategy DPT for conditional image generation and classification in semi-supervised learning.
-DPT is simple to implement and achieves excellent performance in both tasks on ImageNet.
-DPT probably inspires future work in semi-supervised learning.
+This paper presents a simple yet effective training strategy called DPT for conditional image generation and classification in semi-supervised learning.
+Empirically, we demonstrate that DPT can achieve SOTA semi-supervised generation and classification performance on ImageNet datasets across various settings.
+DPT probably inspires future work in diffusion models and semi-supervised learning.

+\textbf{Limitation.} One limitation of DPT is directly using the pseudo images to improve the performance of DPT for its simplicity and effectiveness while we could use pre-trained models like CLIP to filter out noisy image-label pairs that images do not semantically align well with the label.
+Another limitation pertains to the direct use of pseudo labels.
+Given our use of classifier-free guidance, we have the flexibility to assign low-confidence pseudo labels to the null token with a high probability, which aids in filtering out noisy pseudo labels.

-\textbf{Social Impact:} We believe that DPT can benefit real-world applications with few labels (e.g., medical analysis).
-However, the proposed label-efficient diffusion models may aggravate social issues such as ``DeepFakes''.
+\textbf{Social impact.} We believe that DPT can benefit real-world applications with few labels (e.g., medical analysis).
+However, the proposed semi-supervised diffusion models may aggravate social issues such as ``DeepFakes''.
 The problem can be relieved by automatic detection with machine learning, which is an active research area.